mindiweik/learning-time/2020 README/README.md

 *I am a total "newb" who is just trying to learn about new things that interest me!
 Please excuse any incorrect use of terms or language that may arise over time while I learn.
 I intend to cite and link whenever possible.*

+### April 14, 2020
+I began the next project in the Week 3 [CS50 Intro to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) Problem Set called runoff.c.
+This project has 6 different functions to write to hold a runoff election accurately.

+Today I managed to write 2 of them:
+1. the vote function - This function uses a 2-dimensional array to set each voter's preferrential rank for each candidate to be used in the case of a runoff.
+2. the tabulate function - This function first checks the preferred candidate for each voter to see if they are eliminated then adds a vote for the current top candidate choice who is not yet eliminated.

+I also managed to write a little of the next function, print winner.
+I thus far have written the piece to compute the majority number of votes needed to win the runoff election and will continue with writing this function tomorrow.
+Ideally I will finish the remaining functions in this program to complete this project tomorrow.

 ### April 13, 2020
 The last few weeks, while most people were transferring to a WFH mode I was "kicked out" of my old office space and mainly using my laptop, but today I re-set up my Raspberry Pi 4 to continue learning in a more Linux-based environment.